 - 4 tablespoon rum

-- 1 cup chopped walnuts or pecans optional
+- 1 cup walnuts or pecans chopped (optional ingredient)

-Wrap heavy aluminum foil around bottom of 9 inch spring-form pan.
-Spray inside of pan with non-stick vegetable spray.
-Heat oven to 375 degrees and melt butter in oven in the spring form pan.
+Wrap heavy aluminum foil around the bottom of a 9-inch springform pan.
+Spray inside of the pan with non-stick vegetable spray.
+Heat oven to 375 degrees and melt butter in oven in the springform pan.
 Remove from oven and sprinkle brown sugar evenly over butter.

 Slice bananas and soak in rum 3 to 4 minutes.
-Place banana slices in pan over butter and brown sugar starting in the center of pan.
+Place banana slices in a pan over butter and brown sugar starting in the center of the pan.
 Cut bananas to fit any gaps.
-Pour the rum that you soaked bananas in over the bananas in springform pan.
+Pour the rum that you soaked bananas in over the bananas in the springform pan.

-Place spring form pan on a larger sheet pan that has an edge in case of spills.
+Place the springform pan on a larger sheet pan that has an edge in case of spills.

-✔1% or 2% milk may be substituted but it will not be a creamy and rich
+✔1% or 2% milk may be substituted but it will not be as creamy and rich

 ✔You can cut the bananas lengthwise if desired.
 It will take fewer bananas if you cut them this way.